vishaltak/gitlab-development-kit/doc/howto/runner.md

 - **executor**

-  Since we are running directy on the host computer in this simple configuration, choose `shell`.
+  Since we are running directly on the host computer in this simple configuration, choose `shell`.

 The Runner writes its configuration file to `gitlab-runner-config.toml`, which is in GDK's `.gitignore` file.